Enhanced Response Envelope via Envelope Regularization: Simulation

-In Table \ref{tab:sim}, we report the prediction risk averaged over $100$ replications.
-First, we see that the prediction risks from the enhanced response envelope are consistently smaller than the envelope, as indicated in Theorem \ref{thm:exist}.
-Second, the enhanced response envelope consistently gives smaller prediction risks compared to the multivariate ridge regression.
-When $u=r$, the enhanced response envelope model reduces to the multivariate ridge regression.
-Therefore, the prediction risk of the enhanced envelope model can be smaller than that of multivariate ridge regression as long as $\tr(\bOmega_0)>0$.
+\item[(iii)] The prediction risks of the enhanced response envelope are consistently smaller than those of PLSR and the ad hoc envelope, except for the case of $p/n=0.1,~\rho=0$.
+Comparing with the multivariate ridge regression, the enhanced response envelope (with cross-validated $u$) has smaller prediction risk, except for the cases of $p/n=10, ~\rho=0$ and $n=50, ~p/n=3$.